Many-body localization on finite generation fractal lattices: Single-particle properties

-We differentiate between the ergodic and many-body localized phases by studying thermal-localization characteristics of energy eigenstates of the systems.
-Specifically, we here study the level spacing statistics and the many-body mobility edge with tools from random matrix theory.
+Before delving into the physics of many-particle systems, we study the single-particle localization problem on the fractal lattices.
+That is, we consider the Hamiltonian \eref{dis_ham}, but fix the number of particles to be $M=1$.
+In this case, the interaction enforced by the hardcore condition, as well as the statistics of the particles, have no effect, and the problem is equivalent to the single-particle free fermion problem.

+In infinite one- and two-dimensional systems, arbitrarily weak disorder is enough to localize the wavefunctions \cite{abrahams1979scaling}.
+In finite systems, the localization is seen when the system size is large compared to the localization length.
+Here, we consider the fractals from section \ref{lattices} to see if their behavior is similar.
+To probe the localization of the single-particle wavefunctions, we study the level spacing statistics and inverse participation ratio.
+We average over 1000 disorder realizations.

-$(i)$ \textit{Level spacing statistics.-} In the ergodic phase the statistical distribution of the energy level spacings obeys the Wigner-Dyson surmise of the Gaussian orthogonal ensemble as the energy levels exhibit level repulsion.
+\textit{Level spacing statistics.--} In the ergodic phase of systems with time-reversal symmetry, the statistical distribution of the energy level spacings obeys the Wigner-Dyson surmise of the Gaussian orthogonal ensemble as the energy levels exhibit level repulsion.
 On the contrary the Poisson distribution is expected in the localized phase.
-Therefore to discriminate between these two behaviors we consider the ratio of consecutive level spacings \cite{PhysRevB.75.155111,huse2,bhatt1,laumann1} defined as
+Therefore to discriminate between these two behaviors we consider the ratio of consecutive level spacings \cite{tikhonov2016anderson,PhysRevB.75.155111,huse2,bhatt1,laumann1} defined as